nuls-io/devsite/source/contract/index.md

-# Nuls Smart Contract Development Manual
+# NULS Smart Contract Development Manual

 ## 1. Introduction

-Nuls smart contract is developed with Java, and it operates in Nuls virtual machine.
+NULS smart contract is developed with Java, and it operates in NULS virtual machine.
 Not all Java features are applicable to contract development and the relevant restrictions are specified in section 3.

 ## 2. Development environment